Nobi: Classification and status

-History

-Some people became nobi as legal punishment for committing a crime or failing to pay a debt.
-However, some people voluntarily became nobi in order to escape crushing poverty during poor harvests and famines.

-Household nobi served as personal retainers and domestic servants, and most received a monthly salary that could be supplemented by earnings gained outside regular working hours.
-Non-resident nobi resided at a distance and were little different than tenant farmers or commoners.
-They were registered officially as independent family units and possessed their own houses, families, land, and fortunes.
-Non-resident nobi were far more numerous than household nobi.
+Treatment and discrimination

+Views of nobi by their owners were mostly negative.
+Most nobi did not have surnames, which was a great stigma in the Joseon society.
+Some nobi had given names that degraded one, such as names symbolizing dogs, pigs, or excrement.
+The names were usually of two characters, and more of a nickname than a real name.

+Nobi were severely punished when they were caught trying to flee.
+According to the law, the owners were not held responsible even if the nobi died during the harsh beating.

-The hierarchical relationship between yangban master and nobi was believed to be equivalent to the Confucian hierarchical relationship between ruler and subject, or father and son.
+Meanwhile, the owner’s status as the legal father of the nobi made him responsible for the care of the nobi.
+The hierarchical relationship between the yangban master and nobi was believed to be equivalent to the Confucian hierarchical relationship between ruler and subject, or father and son.
 Nobi were considered an extension of the master's own body, and an ideology based on patronage and mutual obligation developed.
+Nobi were regarded as the yangban’s sujok(hands and feet), and the yangban family depended on the nobi for their daily lives.
+During the Imjin War (1592_1597), sanobi performed important and dangerous tasks, such as searching for their owner’s separated family members or carrying news about the war to their master.

+Nobi were legally the property of the owners, but were also included in the Confucian ideology of family morals and filial piety.
+They were expected to show loyalty to their birth parents.
 The Annals of King Taejong stated: "The nobi is also a human being like us; therefore, it is reasonable to treat him generously" and "In our country, we love our nobis like a part of our body."
+The owners were expected to feed and clothe their nobi properly, and even expected to bear legal responsibility for a nobi’s death if the nobi committed suicide.

 In the chakkae system, nobi were assigned two pieces of agricultural land, with the resulting produce from the first land paid to the master, and the produce from the second land kept by the nobi to consume or sell.
 In order to gain freedom, nobi could purchase it, earn it through military service, or receive it as a favor from the government.

-In 1426, Sejong the Great enacted a law that granted government nobi women 100 days of maternity leave after childbirth, which, in 1430, was lengthened by one month before childbirth.
+In 1426, Sejong the Great enacted a law that granted kongnobi women 100 days of maternity leave after childbirth, which, in 1430, was lengthened by one month before childbirth.
 In 1434, Sejong also granted the husbands 30 days of paternity leave.